 Jean Conway, M.A., is associate director.
 She has served NMSU since 1990, first in the Center for Educational Development (CED), continuing through the transition to the Teaching Academy.
 She served as interim director of the CED for seven years.
 She co-teaches the Teaching Scholars course and provides individual classroom consultations for faculty.
 She is responsible for coordinating about 50 events and activities to help faculty expand their teaching resources.
 The teaching seminars and teleconferences are Jean’s responsibility.
 Got an idea for a workshop?
 Let Jean know about it.
 You can reach Jean at 575.646.2496 or at firstname.lastname@example.org.

-Shawn Werner, M.A., joined the Teaching Academy in 2012 as an associate director.
+Shawn Werner, M.A., joined the Teaching Academy in 2012 as associate director for ADVANCE.
 From 2008–2011, she worked as a program specialist for the NSF ADVANCE-PAID grant at NMSU.
 This grant disseminated the ADVANCE mentoring program, department head training program, and promotion and tenure workshops across the state.
-She is now responsible for continuing the work of ADVANCE at the Teaching Academy through the coordination of ADVANCing Leaders, ADVANCE Mentoring Program, the Department Head Academy, and Promotion and Tenure Training.
+She is now responsible for continuing the work of ADVANCE at the Teaching Academy through the coordination of Advancing Leaders, ADVANCE Mentoring Program, the Department Head Academy, and Promotion and Tenure Training.
 Her employment background includes a long history working in academia, including student advising and program coordination, as well as six years as an adjunct instructor for the Department of Communication Studies at NMSU.
 You can reach Shawn at 646-2583 or email@example.com.